BIBI78/NewDiceGame/README.md

 ![p1win](assets/images/win.png)

 # HOW TO PLAY
 * This game is normally played between two people for money and I mainly focused on the "two player mode" and "cpu mode".
-You can roll die by yourself but it really doesnt make that much sense.
+You can roll dice by yourself but it really doesnt make that much sense.
 I only added the "1 Player" option so two people could play against each other on seperate phones.
 But I mainly designed the game for 2 players.

 * I have created a seperate page to explain the rules inside the project but I will also explain them here.
 * "The highest possible roll.
 If you roll 4–5–6, you automatically win.
 Rolling three same numbers is known as rolling a trip.
 Higher trips beat lower trips, so 4–4–4 is better than 3–3–3.
 Any trips beats any established point.Rolling a pair, and another number, establishes the singleton as a "point".
 A higher point beats a lower point, so 2–2–6 is better than 5–5–2.
 The lowest possible roll.
 If you roll 1–2–3, you automatically lose.
 Any other roll is a meaningless combination and must be rerolled until one of the above combinations occurs."